 Jasper National Park has plenty of adventurous activities to offer visitors.
-From rock climbing, to white water rafting- this is an adventurer’s dream park.
+From rock climbing to white water rafting- this is an adventurer’s dream park.
 Read more about Jasper in my Adventurer’s Guide to Jasper National Park for more info!

-In Jasper National Park there is a 4.5 kilometer trail called Valley of the Five Lakes.
+In Jasper National Park there is a 4.5-kilometer trail called Valley of the Five Lakes.
 The Loop is rated as moderate and is dotted with 5 lakes and breathtaking mountain views.
 The trail is primarily used for hiking, with the best time being from March to October.

-Adventure Guide to Jasper National Park
+The Ultimate Guide to Jasper National Park

 Icefields Parkway – Alberta

 The Icefields Pathway will take your breath away, as you drive the famous stretch of road.
-The drive is an adventure itself as it takes you through the Canadian rockies national parks.
+The drive is an adventure itself as it takes you through the Canadian Rockies national parks.
 The road goes from Jasper down to Lake Louise in Banff, Alberta.

-Peyto Lake is a glacier fed lake in Banff National Park.
+Peyto Lake is a glacier-fed lake in Banff National Park.
 The lake is easily accessible from the Icefields Parkway.
 A short hike up the trail will bring you to this breathtaking view of Peyto Lake.